flame-engine/flame/doc/layers.md

 ## DynamicLayer

 Dynamic layers are layers that are rendered every time that they are drawn on the canvas.
-As the name suggests, it is meant for dynamic content and is most useful for grouping rendering that are of the same context.
+As the name suggests, it is meant for dynamic content and is most useful for grouping rendering of objects that have the same context.

 Usage example:
 ```dart